hermonochy/Rescueland/The Planet File.md

 Atmosphere: Water Vapor 70%, Oxygen 20%, Nitrogen 10%

 General: Primarily covered by oceans.
-Only 2.3% of the total surface area is land and therfore can't support a large population.
+Only 2.3% of the total surface area is land and therefore can't support a large population.

 ## Ignis Terra